 WSDOT is delivering critical rail infrastructure improvements to improve passenger rail travel choices, preserve the ability to move freight and foster economic growth across our state.
-The Cascades High-Speed Rail Program consists of 20 projects, shown in this map (pdf 1mb), that will increase service reliability and add two Amtrak Cascades round trips between Seattle and Portland; for a total of six.
+The Cascades High-Speed Rail Program (pdf 2mb) consists of 20 projects that will increase service reliability and add two Amtrak Cascades round trips between Seattle and Portland; for a total of six.

 Enhancing rail safety

 This set of rail projects will improve track quality, eliminate track defects, and upgrade wayside horns along the corridor to direct audible warnings toward cars and pedestrians at railroad crossings.
 Electronic upgrades will help prevent signal failures and set the stage for 21st century train control technology.

 Relieving rail congestion